-I help health researchers write grant proposals that win.
+I help stressed-out health researchers write amazing grant proposals.

 If you’ve ever sweated over a big grant proposal for months, only to have it rank juuuuust outside the funding cutoff—you know how brutal that feels, especially when your job is on the line.

-So how do you get yourself in the top 10% of applications and guarantee you get funded?
+So how do you get yourself in the top 10% of applications and get funded?
 I mean, aside from having a brilliant study design?
 (Which you do, of course.)
 That’s just the beginning.

 You write a proposal that’s clear, compelling, and unforgettable.
 You use strategies that get you better scores.

 Because the truth is, even a rock-solid study design will get a big ol’ MEH from reviewers if it’s poorly explained, poorly organized, or poorly written.